giovannieverduin/giovannieverduin/README.md

 ---

-I run strategy and innovation inside a bank.
-I also build.
+I run strategy and innovation inside a listed bank during the day.
+I build things at night.

-Most people in institutional finance talk about digital assets.
-Most people in crypto have never read a regulation.
-I sit in the gap - and I write code to prove the gap can close.
+Bankers love talking about digital assets, yet most never opened a non custodial wallet.
+The crypto crowd has never read a regulation in their lives.
+I sit in both camps - and I build, which is the part nobody expects.

 This profile is the build-in-public side of that.
 Real things, narrated honestly.
 Some of it works.
 Some of it is a prototype held together with intent.